Home

 By Peter D

-This is an 11-page set of worksheets for the short story "Raymond's Run" by Toni Cade Bambara.
+This is a 10-page set of worksheets for the short story "There Will Come Soft Rains" by Ray Bradbury.
 The comprehension questions can be used as a story test or as a learning activity for students as they read the story.

 The worksheets include: